sara-ahrari/jw-cli/README.md

 ## `project-starterkit create-frontend`

-This command sets up a new react project based on your input.
+This command sets up a new React project based on your input.

 ```
 USAGE